Home » Environment » Indian Rhino

 • Fragmentation of habitat: The construction of roads and railways has fragmented protected areas.
 This prevents rhinos from carrying out their annual migration.

-• Floods and wildfires: Rhinos inhabit low-lying grasslands of India.
+• Floods and wildfires: Rhinos inhabit the low-lying grasslands of India.
 These grasslands are vulnerable to wildfires and annual flooding.

 • Invasive plants: Many invasive grass species have spread across Rhino habitats.
 These plants out-compete the native plants on which Rhinos rely for food.